Kingseat, Aberdeenshire

-Kingseat is a village in Aberdeenshire, Scotland about 10 mi to the north-west of Aberdeen and 1 mi east of Newmachar.
+Kingseat is a village in Aberdeenshire, Scotland, located about 10 mi to the north-west of Aberdeen and 1 mi east of Newmachar.
+It developed around the former Kingseat Hospital site, which has since been redeveloped for residential use.

 History

 Etymology

-The name Kingseat seems to originate from when King Malcolm Canmore rested at this location after the slaying of Macbeth at Battle of Lumphanan.
-The name "Kingseat" is visible on Maps dating back to 1652.
+The name Kingseat is traditionally said to derive from a local tradition that King Malcolm Canmore, following the slaying of Macbeth at the Battle of Lumphanan, rested on a stone at what was then Kingseat farm.
+Local accounts also record that water from a nearby well was so refreshing that the place became associated with the king.
+The name appears on maps dating back to at least the mid-17th century.

 Kingseat Hospital

-Designed by Marshall Mackenzie Kingseat Hospital was the first segregate or village hospital system in the British Isles opened in 1904.
+Designed by Marshall Mackenzie, Kingseat Hospital was the first segregate, or village, hospital system in the British Isles, opening in 1904.

 During World War II it was requisitioned by the Admiralty to be used as a Naval Auxiliary Hospital which it functioned as until 28 February 1946.

-The hospital closed in 1994 but not before lending its name to the Kingseat Hospital in New Zealand.
+The hospital closed in 1994 following a review of mental health institutions in the Grampian region.
+The concept of the Kingseat hospital system was later exported to New Zealand, where a mental hospital near Auckland was established with the same name.

 Conservation & Residential Development

 The site was designated a conservation area in 2000 and plans were made to preserve the buildings by converting the site in to residential buildings.